 - If your ryokan does not offer a transfer or if you get in too late, there is Nagaden Taxi right in front of Yudanaka Station.
 If you need to call them the phone number is 0269-33-3161.

 - A bus runs from Yudanaka Station to Shibu Onsen and Jigokudani Snow Monkey Park, with a number of stops along the way.

 - There are a lot of stores that sell specific types of food in Shibu Onsen, so it’s a good idea to get a few snacks at the convenience stores when you first arrive.
 However, there are plenty of vending machines around Shibu Onsen.

 What Else Is There To Do In Shibu Onsen?

-There are two main shrines about, one in Yudanaka Onsen, which includes the World Peace Kannon statue and Takayakushi Shrine in Shibu Onsen.
+There are two main shrines about town, one in Yudanaka Onsen, which includes the World Peace Kannon statue and Takayakushi Shrine in Shibu Onsen.
 There’s also an interesting cemetery near Onsen-ji Temple.

 There are plenty of walking trails in the area of varying degrees.
 In winter you can go snowboarding or skiing on nearby runs.

 In summer you can watch fireflies along the river banks.